 You see that?

-All the writing jobs I saw were taken from free, publically available sites like Indeed and ProBlogger.
+All the writing jobs are taken from free, publically available sites like Indeed and ProBlogger.
 You’re literally not getting anything here you couldn’t find in 5 seconds or less with a quick Google search.

 If that's not enough then check out this super helpful YouTube video that gives you the 32 highest paying websites for writers:

 All the sites I’ve just given you are completely free to join.
-In most cases all you need to do is fill out a quick profile, confirm your email and you can start browsing and applying for jobs in less than a minute.
+In most cases, you can fill out a quick profile, confirm your email and start browsing and applying for jobs in less than a minute.

 There's absolutely no reason to pay a $47 membership fee to be able to do this.